 On the other hand, objective discrimination is highly visible.
 Vandalism, assault and other visible backlash incidents which, for example, occurred in the aftermath of 9/11, are objective.
-They had an immediate effect on victims' minds and lives.
+They had immediate effect on victims' minds and lives.
 Victims may be able seek legal remedy but not proceed because of 'cost-benefit considerations'.
 The hassle of legal procedure discourages victims from seeking remedy.
 Even if they seek legal remedy they may again be discriminated against subjectively.
-The institutions like the police, the court which generally operate according to social facts and realities may again unintentionally discriminate against them.
+The institutions like the Police, the court which generally operate according to social facts and realities may again unintentionally discriminate against them.

 There are several theories about the origin and diffusion of racism and hatred towards minorities.
-Three main theoretical approaches are power theory (Giles & Hertz, 1994), phenomenology theory (Wimmer, 1997) and cultural symbolic theory (Kinder & Sears, 1981; McConohay, 1986).
+Three main theoretical approaches are power theory (Giles & Hertz, 1994), phenomenology theory (Wimmer, 1997) and cultur-al symbolic theory (Kinder & Sears, 1981; McConohay, 1986).
 While the first relates mainly to the socioeconomic status of individuals, the second attributes these phenomena to a society which experiences deep-gripping crises resulting in xenophobic postures.
-The third pertains to cultural identity, and holds that animosity towards the other is not a consequence of economic competition between rival groups or related to attributes of society gripped in crisis, but can be explained largely as consequence of the negative prejudice of the majority toward minority groups.
+The third pertains to cultural identity, and holds that animosity towards the other is not a consequence of economic competition between rival groups or related to attributes of society prejudice of the majority toward minority groups.
 It arises because of perceived group differences in morals, values, norms, standards, beliefs and attitudes which may be a product of 'early political and value socialization' (McConahay, 1982: 692).